-October is Breast Cancer Awareness month, a health observance where the importance of breast awareness, education and research is highlighted by people and organizations worldwide.
+October is Breast Cancer Awareness month, a health observance where the importance of breast awareness, education and research is highlighted by people and organizations worldwide, including AdventHealth Murray.

 “Localized breast cancer is 98 percent curable when caught early,” said Lanell Jacobs, director of oncology services at AdventHealth Gordon.
-“That is why it is so important for women to get their mammograms at the appropriate age.
-It is recommended that women begin getting mammograms at age 40, unless there is a family history of breast cancer.”
+“That is why it is so important for women to get their mammograms at the appropriate age.”